DanielePalaia/gpss-rabbit-greenplum-connector/README.md

+Update: In branch V2 new functionality added to persist batch in disk, that can be recovered after a crash of network issue of the connector (not tested yet) and better logs and refactoring

 This software is intended to be a simple (non production ready) connector rabbitmq-greenplum, similar to the default gpsscli which is supporting kafka.

 It is based on gpss (greenplum streaming server) so will work just with greenplum 5.16 or above.